Invest in Teachers – Transform Education

 There is one thing to know about the public education in Burundi: it was once much closer to international standards than it is today.

 In the West, we take it for granted that things are always improving, and that each generation enjoys a better life than the one before.
 However, this has not been the experience in Central Africa.
 After gaining independence in the 1960s, the region was ravaged by war, genocide, and corruption.
 As a result, the economy declined sharply – as did the quality of education.
-In the past decade especially, many talented people have left the country, driven away by political persecution and a lack of economic opportunities.
+In the past decade especially, many talented people have left the country, driven away by political unrest and a lack of economic opportunities.

 Yet traces of those grand old days can still be found in the system.
 To be honest, there is quite a solid base from which to build on.
 And just like a dormant gene, that potential just needs to be activated.